-- 89. La Mesa similarly prohibited residents from traveling to or from the shelter except by privately owned vehicles or the shelter's shuttles.
-As with Bridges, the lock-in/shut-out policy was required by the government.
-Illumination Foundation's contract with the City specifically provided that residents "may not walk off or on [the] property."
-La Mesa Shelter Management and Operation Plan 2019, Illumination Foundation, (2019), at 24. - 90.
-Although the justification for the lock-in/shut-out policy is to purportedly ensure surrounding businesses and neighborhoods are not adversely impacted by people staying at the shelters, both shelters are located across the street from each other on a dead-end street that butts up against a major freeway.
-E.g. Anaheim City Council Agenda Report from the Office of the City Manager, Dec.
-6, 2018, at 2; see Map at Appendix A. The shelters are located next to the Taboo Gentleman's strip club, an industrial contracting/metal-fabrication company, and a self-storage facility.
+- 101. County currently pays PATH to operate Yale in Santa Ana.
+County requires PATH to enforce a lock-in/shut-out policy at Yale. - 102.
+Anaheim currently pays Salvation Army to operate the Anaheim Emergency Shelter.
+Anaheim requires Salvation Army to enforce a lock-in/shut-out policy at the shelter. - 103.
+Anaheim previously paid Illumination Foundation to run La Mesa and required the lock-in/shut-out policy there as well.
+La Mesa prohibited residents from traveling to or from the shelter except by privately owned vehicles or the shelter's shuttles.
+Illumination Foundation's contract with Anaheim specifically provided that residents "may not walk off or on [the] property."
+La Mesa Shelter Management and Operation Plan 2019, Illumination Foundation, (2019), at 24. - 104.
+Although the justification for the lock-in/shut-out policy is to purportedly ensure surrounding businesses and neighborhoods are not adversely impacted by people staying at the shelters, Bridges and La Mesa were located across the street from each other on a dead-end street that butts up against a major freeway.
+See, e.g., Anaheim City Council Agenda Report from the Office of the City Manager, Dec.
+6, 2018, at 2; Map at Appendix A. The shelters are/were located next to the Taboo Gentleman's strip club, an industrial contracting/metal-fabrication company, and a self-storage facility.
 There are no houses or other residences in the area aside from the shelters themselves.
 There are no restrictions on other establishments' foot traffic.
+Only shelter residents face these prohibitions. - 105.
+Illumination Foundation currently operates the Santa Ana Navigation Center in Santa Ana and the Fullerton Navigation Center in Fullerton.
+Illumination Foundation enforces a lock-in/shut-out policy at both shelters.

-Only shelter residents face these prohibitions. - 91.
-The lock-in/shut-out policy segregates shelter residents from the community without legitimate justification, making it unreasonably difficult for shelter residents to travel locally to work and keep medical and other appointments.
+106. The lock-in/shut-out policy segregates shelter residents from the community without legitimate justification, making it unreasonably difficult for shelter residents to travel locally to work and keep medical and other appointments.
 At bottom, the policy is based on stereotypes of homeless people.